ibm-cloud-docs/speech-to-text/custom-upgrade-use.md

 # Using upgraded custom models for speech recognition
 {: #custom-upgrade-use}

+Upgrading custom models is necessary only for previous-generation models.
+You do not need to upgrade next-generation models.
+{: note}

 Once you upgrade a custom model, the service uses the latest version of the custom model by default when you specify that model with a speech recognition request.
 However, you can still direct the service to use the older version of the model.
 You need to list information about the custom model to determine the available versions.
 {: shortdesc}